DylanHolloway/DAHTeleport/README.md

 # DAHTeleport
 ## Plugin for craftbukkit

 Created: 2014/08/05
 Created by: Dylan Holloway

 Commands:
-  tp: Teleport you to a player
+    tp: Teleport you to a player.
-  here: Teleport a player to you
+    here: Teleport a player to you.

 Target:
   CraftBukkit ALL VERSIONS.